 A SIDS alarm may give you peace of mind, but it will not protect your baby from sudden infant death syndrome (SIDS).
 If your baby has a condition that makes him or her particularly vulnerable to SIDS (for example, breathing problems) then a monitor could help your doctor assess this.

 When you’re preparing everything for a new family member, it’s easy to get ready for the common and positive things.
 Buying diaper supplies, clothes, getting the nursery ready, picking out toys.
 It’s easy to get carried away with all that sugar, spice, and everything nice.
-However, as SIDS is a real danger, you have to keep that in mind as well.
 But, should you get a SIDS alarm?
 Here’s how we see it.

 Newborns breathe at an inconstant pace – sometimes faster, other times slower, and sometimes, they even stop breathing completely for a few seconds.
 These patterns are odd and bring a lot of stress, and that’s where a SIDS alarm steps in.
 These breathing monitors will observe your little one’s breathing patterns, and alarm you if there are any deviations.
 For instance, if your baby isn’t breathing for 10 seconds, it can sound an alarm.